 - Invited reviewer of FOXM1 network in NCI-Nature Pathway Interaction Database and Springer Science on book chapter “Epigenetics of Aging"

-- Invited Reviewer for Grant agencies – National Science Foundation (USA) CAREER Program Review, Cancer Research UK Project Grant Application Review, Genesis Oncology Trust (New Zealand), Hong Kong Baptist University Research Committee
+- Invited Reviewer for Grant agencies – National Science Foundation (USA) CAREER Program Review, The French National Research Agency (ANR), Cancer Research UK Project Grant Application Review, Genesis Oncology Trust (New Zealand), Hong Kong Baptist University Research Committee

 - Supervision of Research Postgraduate Students: 19 PhD, 17 MPhil, 7 MMedSc